jgain/EcoLearn/README.md

 # Background

-Code associated with the research paper Kapp et al., "Data-driven Authoring of Large-scale Ecosystems"
+Code associated with the research paper Kapp et al., "Data-driven Authoring of Large-scale Ecosystems" Some more explanatory comments and minor refactorings (to make the code clearer to read) will be provided on an on-going basis.

+Please note that all install instructions were created for Linux distributions.
+Mac OSX will possibly also work with the instructions.

+# Interface install instructions

-Install instructions for the interface are in EcoSynth/README-EcoLearn.txt.
+Install instructions for the interface are in EcoSynth/README.txt.

-Some more explanatory comments and minor refactorings (to make the code clearer to read) are still forthcoming.
-There is also a neural network component required for the full functioning of the interface.
-This will be added soon (as of December 9 2020).
+# Neural network install instructions

+The neural networks required to run the authoring tool must be downloaded from https://drive.google.com/file/d/11hEJSL0Ub-yxOZATfqDWEh3Ns9v6GEtS/view?usp=sharing as a zip file.
+Extract the zip file into your home directory, where it should create a directory called 'ecolearn-models'.

 # Project structure